Ndundiro/portfolio/README.md

 {This is a portfolio page made after my first week at Moringa School.
 It showcases what I have been able to do.}

 ## Setup/Installation Requirements
-{The files contained are html and css.Open them in a browser that supports this kind of files eg chrome.
+{ The files contained are html and css.Open them in a browser that supports this kind of files eg chrome.
-Any changes can be made in a text editor.}
+Any changes can be made in a text editor. }
 ## Known Bugs
-{No known bugs at the moment.}
+{ No known bugs at the moment. }

 ## Technologies Used
 * HTML